 The First Manufacturing Companies in the United States

 The manufacturing industry has a long and storied history in the United States, beginning at the turn of the 19th century and continuing through the modern era.
-Though the modern manufacturing industry barely resembles the manufacturing companies of old, there’s still plenty of knowledge to be gained by learning more about the companies that started it all.
+Though the modern manufacturing industry barely resembles the manufacturing companies of old, there’s still plenty of knowledge to be gained by learning more about the American Industrial Revolution and the companies that started it all.

 When Was the Start of the Industrial Revolution?